djalbat/easy/README.md

 - `getScrollLeft`
 - `setScrollTop`
 - `setScrollLeft`

-The `Window` class module returns a singleton with one method:
+It `window` singleton, see below, only has one method.

--`onResize`
+- `onResize`

 The methods to add elements to the DOM are hopefully intuitive.
 Note the difference between the `append()` and `appendAfter()` methods.

 ```js
 var button = Button.fromHTML('<button/>'),